Jairus313/streamlit_crash_course/README.md

 	st.slider("label", min_value=-10, max_value=10, value=0, step=2)
 	```

- - **File Uploader**: As name says here we can accept media or file as input.
-This can accept any file types like image, video, audio and even zip and rar file which make this as powerful and handy widget.
+ - **File Uploader**: As the name says here we can accept the media or file as the input.
+This can accept any file types like image, video, audio or even a zip and rar file which make this as powerful and handy widget.

 	 Syntax:
 	```sh
 	st.file_uploader("label")
 	```

 Code Example:
 ```python
 # importing library.